kbirken/dbus-emf-model/README.md

 ## Uses of dbus-emf-model

-dbus-emf-model is used by the Franca IDL transformation framework, which is also hosted on github: https://github.com/franca/franca.
+dbus-emf-model is used by the Franca IDL transformation framework, which is also hosted [on github](https://github.com/franca/franca).
 It is used by the Franca/DBus-connector in order to transform any Franca-related IDL to D-Bus Introspection XML files.

 ## License